WildFoxStudio/furyrenderer/README.md

 For detailed documentation, usage examples, and API reference, please refer to the examples provided in this repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project create a pull request!